 Importantly, this is a question of true democracy.
 In a representative democracy, the power is not with the people, but with the political class, which primarily serves its own interests.
 In a real democracy, the people may delegate their power to civil servants who execute the people’s will, but they never abdicate their power to representatives who pretend to embody that will.
 Concretely, a general election is a spectacle of an oligarchic circus, whereas a referendum is an exercise of democratic liberty.

 Sure, direct democracy has numerous drawbacks that must be dealt with.
 However, the problem of balancing traditional ideals with modern facts to maximize public freedom is similar to how we always have to find the proper balance between our old, animalistic, tribal will and our modern, civilized, socially conditioned will if we want to maximize personal freedom.
 Yet may this never mar our deepest values!

 Nothing is harder than to know and do one’s True Will, but also, nothing is more glorious and liberating.
 And it cannot be a purely solitary endeavor, for that would ignore the fundamental social embeddedness of the human will, whose individual freedom presupposes the collective freedom of a greater communal will.

 Liberty results from one’s identity as a member of a folk: the liberty of the folk commands all other liberties.
 (Alain de Benoist, The Problem of Democracy, p.
 98)

-For example, you can invoke your human right to freedom of expression all you want: if your community doesn’t value free speech or if it isn’t free to determine its own values, your unfounded liberal ideology is worthless.
+For example, you can invoke your human right to freedom of expression all you want: if your community doesn’t value free speech or if it isn’t free to determine its own values, any liberal ideology is worthless.

-To achieve ultimate freedom, a person’s and a people’s will must unite as one, as one True Will.
+To achieve true freedom, a person’s and a people’s will must unite as one.